 While three months may be considered reasonable, research reveals that men are more likely than women to say “I love you” within just a week of dating.

-Before you succumb to a moment of passion and say it in the moment, digest the feeling and think about what your expectations are surrounding the topic.
+Before you succumb to a moment of passion and say “I love you,” digest the feeling and think about what your expectations are surrounding the topic.
 For some people, the expectation is that once you say it, that’s the beginning of a committed relationship.
 For others, it may simply mean you are deepening a friendship.

 You also want to think about how you’ll feel if the other party doesn’t reciprocate the sentiment.
 In many situations, you may be dying to confess the truth and can’t wait to unpack your feelings.
 While you hope that the other person will return those feelings, you’re willing to accept it if they feel differently or aren’t ready to say it back.
 This is the best frame of mind you want to be in.

 Besides gender, personality differences can also cause people to develop love at different times.
 However, the rate at which the feelings are developed doesn’t necessarily indicate varying levels of romantic commitment.
-It’s not uncommon for the one who falls in love more quickly to be the one who more quickly falls out of love.
+It’s not uncommon for the one who falls in love more quickly to be the one who falls out of love faster.

-Similarly, outspoken individuals tend to express their love sooner than their shy counterparts.
+Similarly, outspoken individuals tend to express their love sooner than their shyer counterparts.

 Love grows at different speeds for all of us, but this doesn’t mean you should hide your love just because your significant other isn’t as in love with you as you are with them.
 Be open and honest about your attitude and give the person you’re involved with the time they need for feelings toward you to develop into profound love.